Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 - Cooperation agreements with legally approved private clinics

-2.4 Tip 3: Use the option of individual cost coverage
+2.4 Tip 3: Take advantage of the option of individual cost coverage

-A real insider tip that often goes unreported is the individual cost coverage for those with statutory insurance.
-This allows treatment in a private clinic – at the expense of the statutory health insurance provider .
+A real insider tip, which is often not communicated, is the option of individual cost coverage for those with statutory health insurance.
+This allows treatment in a private clinic – at the expense of the statutory health insurance .

-- You have a medically justifiable, urgent indication (e.g. severe disability, inability to work).
+- They have a medically justifiable, urgent indication (e.g., severe impairment, incapacity to work).

-- no immediate surgery appointments available in your region (e.g., not for another 6 months).
+- no timely surgery appointments available in your region (e.g., not for another 6 months).

-- You find a clinic (even a private clinic ) that could operate at short notice.
+- You find a clinic (even a private clinic ) that could perform the surgery at short notice.

-- Your treating physician will write a statement explaining why an early operation is medically necessary.
+- Your attending physician will write a statement explaining why an operation is medically necessary soon.

-- You submit an application to your health insurance company for reimbursement of individual costs in accordance with Section 13 Paragraph 2 of the Social Code Book V.
+- You submit an application to your health insurance company for reimbursement of individual costs in accordance with Section 13 Paragraph 2 of the German Social Code, Book V (SGB V) .

-- With a little insistence and patience, many health insurance companies will approve this option – especially if waiting times elsewhere are unreasonable .
+- With some persuasion and patience, many health insurance companies will approve this route – especially if waiting times elsewhere are unacceptable .

-2.5 Why does this work so well? – The example of curaparc-clinic and LILIUM Klinik
+2.5 Why does this work so well? – The example of curaparc-clinic and LILIUM Clinic

-The curaparc clinic in Mainz and the LILIUM clinic in Wiesbaden are two examples of state-of-the-art private clinics that regularly operate on patients with statutory health insurance on a cost-sharing basis – with great success:
+The curaparc-clinic in Mainz and the LILIUM Clinic in Wiesbaden are two examples of state-of-the-art private clinics that regularly operate on patients with statutory health insurance on a case-by-case basis – with great success:

 - Short waiting times : Surgery appointments often within 2–4 weeks,